-Activity A В Comments
+Activity Α В Comments

 A Make Call service MakeCall

 to a valid device or - callingDevice A

 user is invoked on - calledDirectoryNumber B

 behalf of device A

 - autoOriginate Prompt

 Acknowledgement MakeCallResult

 - initiatedCall

 Indication that the ServiceInitiatedEvent The generation of this

 service has been - initiatedConnection event is switch

 initiated from this - initiatedDevice A specific.

 device - localConnectionState initiated The MakeCall cause

 - cause makeCall indicates thatthe

 device A is being

 prompted (via

 ringing, for example)

 to go off-hook.

 Device A goes off OriginatedEvent

 hook and is - originatedConnection

 connected in the call - callingDevice A

 - calledDevice B

 - localConnectionState connected

-Davidso D. is book - cause newCall Failed Frank
+- cause newCall

 Device B is busy - FailedEvent FailedEvent

 the call cannot be - failedConnection - failedConnection

 completed. - failingDevice B - failingDevice B

-- callingDevice A - calledDevice B - callingDevice A - calledDevice B
+, - callingDevice A - callingDevice A

+- calledDevice B - calledDevice B

 - lastRedirectionDevice NR - lastRedirectionDevice NR

 - localConnectionState connected - localConnectionState failed

 - cause busy - cause busy

 Event indicates that ConnectionClearedEvent ConnectionClearedEvent

 connection has - droppedConnection - droppedConnection

 been removed from - releasingDevice B - releasingDevice B

 the call - localConnectionState connected - localConnectionState null

 - eventCause normalCleaning - eventCause normalCleaning

 Since A is the only ConnectionClearedEvent

 device in the call, it is - droppedConnection

 cleared as the result - releasingDevice A

 of B beigng cleared - localConnectionState null

 - eventCause normalCleaning

-Figure 207.
+Figure 209.
 Failed MakeCall scenario